goldbergyoni/various-testing-examples/readme.md

 Use git to fork this repo into your computer.
 You may use the top-right corner 'Fork' button

 ### ✔ 5 Install dependencies
-Navigate to the you've just cloned on your computer and run the command
+Navigate to the repository you've just cloned, change your working directory to 'clean-testing' (cd clean-testing) and install dependencies

 ```
 npm i